inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_vpc_link.md

 parent = "inspec/resources/aws"
 +++

-Use the `aws_api_gateway_vpc_link` InSpec audit resource to test the properties of a single specific AWS APIGateway VPCLink.
+Use the `aws_api_gateway_vpc_link` InSpec audit resource to test the properties of a single specific AWS API Gateway VPC link.

-For additional information, including details on parameters and properties, see the [AWS documentation on AWS APIGateway VPCLink](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-vpclink.html).
+For additional information, including parameters and properties, see the [AWS documentation on AWS APIGateway VPCLink](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-vpclink.html).

 ## Installation